 The choir has collaborated with the Rutgers Symphony Orchestra, the American Repertoire Ballet, and performed for prestigious events such as the American Orff-Schulwerk Association national convention, and the American Choral Director’s Association convention.
 The choir hosts an annual Children’s Choir Festival on campus at the Mason Gross School of the Arts.

 Divisions of the Rutgers Children’s Choir & Scarlet Singers

-Little Knights is open to children in kindergarten through second grade and meets for three 10-week sessions: fall, winter, and spring.
-Learn the basics of singing in an age-appropriate, fun manner!
-A family singing presentation and social concludes each 10-week session.
+Little Knights is open to children in kindergarten through second grade.
+Students learn the basics of singing in an age-appropriate, fun manner!
+A family singing presentation and social concludes each session.
 Excellent preparation for membership in Choristers.
 No audition required.

 Choristers is a training choir open to children in third through fifth grade with unchanged voices.
 First-rate, age-appropriate vocal training designed to give singers an excellent foundation for singing.
 An audition is required to evaluate placement according to age, musical skills, and vocal development.
 Choristers perform as a stand-alone ensemble and in combination with Chorale.